mehulagg/gitlab/doc/integration/elasticsearch.md

 You can select namespaces and projects to index exclusively.
 Note that if the namespace is a group it will include any sub-groups and projects belonging to those sub-groups to be indexed as well.

-Elasticsearch only provides cross-group code/commit search (global) if all name-spaces are indexed.
+Advanced Search only provides cross-group code/commit search (global) if all name-spaces are indexed.
 In this particular scenario where only a subset of namespaces are indexed, a global search will not provide a code or commit scope.
 This will be possible only in the scope of an indexed namespace.
 Currently there is no way to code/commit search in multiple indexed namespaces (when only a subset of namespaces has been indexed).
 For example if two groups are indexed, there is no way to run a single code search on both.
 You can only run a code search on the first group and then on the second.

 You can filter the selection dropdown by writing part of the namespace or project name you're interested in.

 ![limit namespace filter](img/limit_namespace_filter.png)

 NOTE: **Note:**
-If no namespaces or projects are selected, no Elasticsearch indexing will take place.
+If no namespaces or projects are selected, no Advanced Search indexing will take place.

 CAUTION: **Warning:**
 If you have already indexed your instance, you will have to regenerate the index in order to delete all existing data